To defeat the illegal wildlife trade (IWT), we need to 'follow the money'.

 In 2017, the Environmental Investigation Agency launched an online training platform.

-This platform hosts videos covering specialised techniques such as the use of trained sniffer dogs, crime scene forensics and controlled deliveries.
+This platform hosts 18 video modules covering specialised techniques such as the use of trained sniffer dogs, crime scene forensics and controlled deliveries.
 It also includes a short film providing a broad overview of the entire illegal ivory trade chain and key enforcement responses at different points.

-This online training tool now includes a new module on best practice in financial investigations.
+This online training tool now includes a new module: Best Practice in Financial Investigations

 This module is hosted on a password-protected site for enforcement personnel only.